 LOOSDORF CASTLE

-is one of the oldest fortresses in Lower Austria and was first mentioned in documents in the 12th century.
+is one of the oldest fortress in Lower Austria and was first mentioned in documents in the 12th century.

-is one of the oldest fortresses in Lower Austria and was first mentioned in documents in the 12th century.
+is one of the oldest fortress in Lower Austria and was first mentioned in documents in the 12th century.

 History